 After we set up their two-phase funnel to only show Google ads to small and medium sized business owners who had previously clicked on their targeted Facebook ad, their overall ROI drastically improved.

-It’s important to understand some of the deeper reasons why the two-phase funnel works.
+It’s important to understand some of the deeper reasons why the Thunder & Lightning funnel works.
 Yes, it’s about targeting, re-targeting, and being smart with your ad spend.
 But there is an important psychological factor at play: trust.

-The two-phase funnel works because it builds trust while simultaneously lowering your Google ad spend.
+The Thunder & Lightning funnel works because it builds trust while simultaneously lowering your Google ad spend.
 Anyone who clicks on your ad is already aware of your company.
 Trust is the most powerful psychological marketing tactic there is.

 The world’s best UX/UI doesn’t stand a chance against trust.